-3.1.10 TLIC
+4.1.10 TLIC

 The Teaching and Learning Innovation Centers (TLIC) are a place for instructors to collaborate and innovate.
-They are located on the Winter Haven Campus (Modular 2) and the Lakeland Campus (LLC 2269).
-The instructional technologists are available via appointment and also hold office hours in the TLIC.
-Instructional technologists and lab assistants are available for the following services:
+They are located on the Winter Haven campus (WHC 143) and the Lakeland campus (LLC 2269).
+The instructional technologists and lab assistants are available via appointment and also hold TLIC office hours.
+The following services are available in the TLIC:

 - Video recording and editing

-- Training Adobe Collection, Articulate, Camtasia, Raptivity, SMART, PAL, Collaborate, Turnitin, and more
+- Training Adobe Collection, Camtasia, Canvas, Collaborate, Hoonuit, ilos, Turnitin, and more

-- Collaborative meetings using the Mondopads
+- Collaborative meetings